The Bankrate promise

 Through the mail

 Applying through the mail is by far the least efficient of all of the options.
-You will have to wait for your application to arrive at the issuer and also wait for it to mail back a response, which could take weeks.
+You will have to wait for your application to arrive to the issuer and also wait for it to mail back a response, which could take weeks.
+And, if you’re approved, you’ll still have to wait for your credit card to be delivered.

 The bottom line